Xilinx/Vitis_Model_Composer/QuickGuides/Monitoring_cascade_signals/README.md

 ```

 The screen shot below depicts the kernel above imported as an AI Engine block for an AIE-ML device.
+The kernel accepts a buffer of size 64 (set by the parameter on the kernel block mask) and produces a cascade output of 64 int8 samples (also set by another parameter on the kernel block mask).
+As you see, you can connect the output to a display block and monitor the cascade signal.
+Likewise, you can connect it to a scope block or to an AMD "Variable Size Signal to Workspace" block.

 ![image](https://github.com/user-attachments/assets/a60e4f65-ca5d-4003-89d1-f0948c66964a)